-A revelation on from four different encounters:
+A revelation on luck from four different encounters:

 Number One: Last week I ran into Andy Bernstein, an old friend of mine from college.
-Andy and I only had a few minutes together in the elevator but we quickly reminisced about the we had in and years after graduation.
-Andy recalled a Halloween party at my little apartment in South .
+Andy and I only had a few minutes together in the elevator but we quickly reminisced about the we had in school and years after graduation.
+Andy recalled a Halloween party at my little apartment in .
 “Boy, were we lucky!” he said before the elevator doors opened on my floor and I stepped out.

 Number Two: After at a conference in Islamorada I skipped the cocktail party and went along the shore.
-At a particularly part of the beach I hopped a low fence and passed a sign announcing an upscale community project that must have been stalled by the recession.
+At a particularly rocky part of the beach I hopped a low fence and passed a sign announcing an upscale community project that must have been stalled by the recession.
 I ran along the water through the beautiful property thinking how rich you’d have to be to afford the homes there when I stumbled across a ragtag homeless encampment and a small party of squatters drinking beer and watching the sunset.
 They saluted me with their half-drained cans of Colt 45.
 “Rich or poor,” I thought, “they’re still pretty lucky to be here.”

 Number Three: This weekend my sister and her partner were in town to celebrate their two-year old’s birthday.
 We had a big party at my parent’s place and the patio was jammed with well-wishers.
 There were friends who have been together so long we’ve become family and family that’s been together so long we’ve become friends.